Kinesis Data Streams vs SQS – Streaming vs Queuing

 • It moves data between distributed application components and helps decouple these components.

-• provides common middleware constructs such as dead-letter queues and poison-pill management.
+• provides common middleware constructs such as dead-letter queues, poison-pill management, and dead-letter queue redrive (including FIFO DLQ redrive).

 • provides a generic web services API and can be accessed by any programming language that the AWS SDK supports.